nocturn9x/nimkalc/README.md

 ## Installing

-You can install the package via nimble with this command: `nimble install https://github.com/nocturn9x/nimkalc`
+You can install the package via nimble with this command: `nimble install nimkalc`